-Areas mapped as 'High' hazard potential, are areas that have exhibited past slope instability or are on over-steepened slopes.
-These areas are expected to have significant consequences for structures, could require complex mitigation, and will require a higher level of geotechnical investigation.
+Areas mapped as 'High' hazard potential, are areas that have exhibited past slope instability, are on over-steepened slopes, or have been identified with Holocene Alluvium susceptible to liquefaction and consolidation settlement.
+These areas are expected to have significant consequences for structures, could require complex mitigation or setbacks, and will require a higher level of geotechnical investigation.